AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/sales-insight-actions-feature-overview.md

 ## Lead Layout and Contact Layout {#lead-layout-and-contact-layout}

-The following actions are available from the “Choose Actions” drop down in the top nav:
+The following actions are available from the "Choose Actions" drop down in the top nav:

 * Send Sales Email
   * Sales emails have view, click and reply tracking (when delivery channel is set up)